rdkcentral/Dobby/rdkPlugins/Networking/README.md

 With some libnl versions, creating a bridge interface causes issues (see `BridgeInterface.cpp`).
 To fix this, uncomment the line in `./CMakeLists.txt` to add `ENABLE_LIBNL_BRIDGE_WORKAROUND` compile definition to use workaround functions when using libnl v3.3.x - 3.4.x.

 The issue has been fixed in versions 3.5.0 and onwards.

+### Failed to resolve host (IPv6 only)

+If the container is configured only to IPv6, i.e. `"ipv6": true, "ipv4": false`, the host machine needs to be able to resolve host addresses with IPv6 only.

+On some machines, there is no IPv6 DNS support and to resolve host names, IPv4 may need to be enabled as well.

+### No route to host (IPv6)

+On some machines, it may take a couple of seconds for IPv6 routing to be set up after launching a container, causing routing failures if attempting to send packets via IPv6 for the first couple of seconds.

+A delay of ~2 seconds may be needed before attempting to connect anything outside the container via the IPv6 protocol.